jbasile6/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions are specific types on information that transfer data from the application to the store.
+Once, in the store, reducers define how the app's state changes in response to the actions sent to the store.
+Once the state is changed according to the action the reducer receives, it will send the new state back to the application to render a new page.
+The store holds the entire state tree of the application.
+The state tree can only be changed by the actions dispatched to it.

-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is global and component state is local.
+Every component has access to the application state but only components and their children have access to the component state.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is used to handle asynchronous operations inside our action creators.
+It makes the reducer flow asynchronous so we can make API calls from our action creators.

 ## Project Set Up